Watch stories of transformed lives

 - Two full eight-hour days a week (days to be determined)

-- Participation in an MDCC small group twice per month
+- Light participation in an MDCC small group twice per month

 - Weekly participation in MDCC Sunday service